THE ECHO OF TWILIGHT

 But when violence erupts in Europe, Pearl and Ottoline’s relationship is irrevocably changed.
 As the men in their lives are called to the front line, shocking events unfold at home that both Pearl and Ottoline vow never to reveal.
 They share a secret that will test their loyalty to one another to breaking point; a secret that will bind them together forever.

-From the acclaimed author of The Last Summer, a captivating and moving story of heartbreaking secrets and unwavering devotion set on the eve of the First World War.
+From the acclaimed author of The Last Summer, a story of heartbreaking secrets, tested devotion, and a search for identity during the years of the First World War.

 ‘Kinghorn carefully weaves the story of love and self-discovery into the solemn tapestry of war, loss, and mental instability… With language that draws the reader into the story, Kinghorn brings the past to life and makes Pearl’s struggles for stability accessible, relatable and affecting.
 Kinghorn embraces a dark time in history to tell this immersive and historically sound coming-of-age tale.’ — Publisher’s Weekly